Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures

 A cycle compound is either a singleton or a connected set of states $\ocA$ such that

 Although a cycle and a cycle compound have almost the same definitions, the structure of these sets is quite different.
-Indeed, the communication under a fixed height $\l$ is an equivalence relation and the cycles are equivalence classes under this relation.
+Indeed, the communication under a fixed height $\lambda$ is an equivalence relation, and the cycles are equivalence classes under this relation.
 In particular, two cycles are either disjoint or included one into the other.
-With our definition, any singleton is also a cycle of height~$-\infty$. \bp{union} Let $n\geq 2$ and let $\cA_1, \ldots , \cA_n$ be $n$ cycles such that
+With our definition, any singleton is also a cycle of height $-\infty$.
+The next proposition shows that a cycle compound can have a more complicated structure. \begin{proposition} Let $n\geq2$, and let $\cA_1,\ldots, \cA_n$ be $n$ cycles such that

 If their union